 - Age Discrimination in Employment Act (“ADEA”); and

-- Retirement Planning, including tax advice and Social Security benefits.
+- Retirement Planning, including tax advice and Social Security benefits

 Lobbying and Policy-Making

-Attorneys in this section of the Health Care practice are experienced in representing the interests of the health care industry trade associations and health care clients on matters pending before Congress, the Texas Legislature, and various state and federal regulatory agencies.
+Our attorneys are experienced in representing the interests of the health care industry trade associations and health care clients on matters pending before Congress, the Texas Legislature, and various state and federal regulatory agencies.

 Our practice includes representing clients in cases involving, among others: